 [Ed.
-Note: Quite a while ago now, the new version of the series COSMOS has aired, hosted by Neil DeGrasse Tyson, stirring up a bit of controversy with his comment, “If you start using your scripture, your religious text as a source of your science, that’s where you run into problems.”
-His statement was made from a position of utter ignorance,1 most likely based on his observations of Churchianity, rather than an intelligent study of the Biblical text.
-Therefore, we thought it appropriate to highlight this edition of redshoebooks with an excerpt showing that while the Biblical record may not be a science text, it certainly has scientific facts in it that were made known thousands of years before current day scientists discovered the work of God.
+Note: Quite a while ago now, the new version of the series COSMOS aired, hosted by Neil DeGrasse Tyson, who stirred up a bit of controversy with his comment, “If you start using your scripture, your religious text as a source of your science, that’s where you run into problems.”
+His statement appears to be made from a position of utter ignorance,1 most likely based on his observations of Churchianity, rather than an intelligent study of the Biblical text.
+Therefore, we thought it appropriate to highlight an excerpt showing that while the Biblical record may not be a science text, it certainly has scientific facts in it that were made known thousands of years before current day scientists discovered the work of God.
 See the Feature article, Is Genesis 1 A Jolly Good Myth?].

 Einstein and other scientists have discovered the space-time continuum within the past one hundred years .
 Perhaps startlingly, the space-time continuum was mentioned in the Biblical record 3000 years ago.
 While this may seem a bit astounding, let’s read what the Biblical record states: “That which has been is now, and that which is to be has already been; and God requires that which is past.”
 [Ecc.
 3:15].